 Bargue Plate Copy by Sadie Valeri Atelier student Jennifer Israel

-Such slow, detailed artworks like these are not suitable for demonstrating with a single video, so the way I teach Bargue Plate Copying and Cast Drawing online is through a series of short, manageable lessons.
+Such slow, detailed artworks like these are not suitable for teaching with a single video, so my Bargue Plate Drawing and Cast Drawing online courses start with Intro to Classical Drawing, which introduces the steps and concepts of classical drawing in a series of short, manageable lessons.

 Starting with how to correctly sharpen a pencil, my students master how to draw an ellipse, a perfect circle, and a fully shaded 3-dimensional sphere with controlled shading.
 Even beginners are surprised to find that with a few weeks practice, they can achieve impressive results.